There are a few things in life that are worth the extra time and effort to make from scratch and a grilled chicken caesar salad is one of them!

 The secret to making this “off-season” is having a great indoor grill pan and I cannot say enough good things about them.
 They are totally worth the investment and cheaper than a real BBQ!

-It can vary slightly but the basics include; romaine lettuce, parmesan cheese, croutons (homemade!), and of course homemade dressing!
+It can vary slightly but the basics for a Caesar salad include; romaine lettuce, parmesan cheese, croutons (homemade!), and of course homemade dressing!

-A homemade caesar salad dressing cannot be beat and will taste 100x better than anything you will buy in the store no matter how fancy the bottle may be! (sigh…yes I’m a sucker for nice packaging too, but don’t be fooled!)
-This will be so much better!
+A homemade caesar salad dressing will taste 100x better than anything you will buy in the store no matter how fancy the bottle may be! (sigh…yes I’m a sucker for nice packaging too, but don’t be fooled!)
+This will taste so much better!

 What is in a Caesar Salad Dressing?